josithg-216/SM-A52-RRR/README.md

 - **Rom Version** : 6.0
 - **UI** : Based on AOSP UI
 - **Download link** : [RisingOS](https://downloads.simon1511.de/s/ktrYHmpnp6Y6WFY)
+- Google Apps :
+	- Not Included in Vanilla build  ( Can be installed , scroll down for details )
+	- Included in GAPPS build
 - **Known Bugs** :
 	1. **Does not pass integrity checks**
 		-  fails Play integrity and SafetyNet checks